ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

-This loads service account credentials from a JSON key file located at '/home/arbenkqiku/streaming-pipeline/streaming-pipeline-418713-7f7d915b1fc7.json'.
+The following piece of code loads service account credentials from a JSON key file located at `/home/arbenkqiku/streaming-pipeline/streaming-pipeline-418713-7f7d915b1fc7.json`.
 These credentials are used to authenticate with Google Cloud services, specifically BigQuery.

 ```python
 credentials = service_account.Credentials.from_service_account_file(